lextm/jekyll-theme-chirpy/_posts/2008-10-18-snmp-design-incomplete-agent-demo.md

 # Simplest Code

-So now let’s see how to bind event handlers.
+So now let's see how to bind event handlers.
 The Start button must do this,

 ``` csharp
 private void btnStart_Click(object sender, EventArgs e)